Xorast/Trinity-Project/ReadMe.md

 ## DATA PROTECTION

 It is important for the users to know they can trust the website with their data, otherwise they won't use the application.
 Data are valuable and require a lot of investments from laboratories.
-In order to protect them and make sure they won't land in other hands, both input & output data that are stored on the server are deleted regularly.
+In order to protect them and make sure they won't land in other hands, both input & output data that are stored on the server are deleted regularly (automated).
 As the data are cached in the user's browser, he/she should be able to still use the generated charts even if the data are not on the server anymore.

 Also, the data are transfered with a secure connection (SSL).